osamples/CloudSecurityEngineering/Amazon-Neptune-Enablement-w-Gremlin-&-Python/README.md

 3. Create a python file named `'ddbtoneptune.py'` and paste the following script.
 You will need to update the parameters to your corresponding `'bucketName'`, `'region'`, `'neptuneEndpoint'`, and `'arnRole'`.

-    This script loads in all of the RiskReconFindings from DynamoDB, creates a relationship from the 'FindingID' to the 'OrganizationID', loads the nodes and edges files into our S3 Bucket, and bulk loads those files into the Neptune DB cluster.
+    This script loads in all any table from DynamoDB, creates a relationship for two chosen nodes, loads the nodes and edges between those two nodes into files stored in our S3 Bucket, and bulk loads those files into the Neptune DB cluster.

     You can update the relationship as you wish.
 Change the very first index in `'specifyProperties1'` and `'specifyProperties2'` as the beginning and endpoint of the edge relationship you are wanting.
 Alter the other indices to correspond to the chosen primary index.